- An AP score of 4 or 5 (or equivalent IB or A-Level) earns automatic exemption from BIOL 0200.

 Brown does not accept AP credit for Statistics.

 For further information on each of these subjects as pre- health/pre-medical requirements, consult the list of recommended courses.

-- Students may have completed other pre-college advanced placement exams such as A-Levels, or International Baccalaureate exams.
-Discuss these with our office and with Associate Dean of the College Maitryaee Bhattacharyya to ensure you make informed academic choices about your course work at Brown and your evolving plans for health professions schools.
+Students may have completed other pre-college advanced placement exams such as A-Levels, or International Baccalaureate exams.
+Discuss these with our office and with Senior Associate Dean of the College for Diversity and Inclusion Maitrayee Bhattacharyya to ensure you make informed academic choices about your course work at Brown and your evolving plans for health professions schools.